Bullying - Administrative Procedure

 G. Mental health counseling;

-H. Participation in skills building and resolution activities, such as social-emotional cognitive skills building, resolution circles
+H. Participation in skills building and resolution activities, such as social-emotional cognitive skills building, resolution circles and restorative conferencing;

 I. Community service; and